ruby/ruby/doc/contributing/testing_ruby.md

     make test-all
     ```

-    We can run a specific test directory in this suite using the `TESTS` option, for example:
+    We can run a specific test file or directory in this suite using the `TESTS` option, for example:

     ```sh
     make test-all TESTS="../test/ruby/"
-    ```

-    We can run a specific test file in this suite by also using the `TESTS` option, for example:

-    ```sh
     make test-all TESTS="../test/ruby/test_string.rb"
     ```